|UNCTAD flagship course on Key Issues on the International Economic Agenda|

 "Paragraph 166" refers to paragraph 166 of the Bangkok Plan of Action adopted at the 10th UNCTAD Conference in Thailand, 2000.
-The mandate was renewed at the 11th and 12th Conferences in Sao Paolo, 2004, Ghana, 2008 and Doha 2012 respectively.
+The mandate was renewed at the 11th, 12th and 13th Conferences in Sao Paolo, 2004, Ghana, 2008 and Doha 2012 respectively.
 More

 Between 2001 and 2021 UNCTAD successfully delivered 45 regional and 2 general courses.

 The next short course for Geneva-based delegates will be in 2022.